Windivs-Devs/windivs/modules/rosapps/applications/net/tditest/readme.txt

     - Run "build" to build the driver

-Building with Mingw32 and ReactOS include files:
+Building with Mingw32 and Windivs include files:

-    - Run "make tditest" FROM THE ReactOS ROOT DIRECTORY to build the driver
+    - Run "make tditest" FROM THE Windivs ROOT DIRECTORY to build the driver